Indians innovate to keep a shine as silver prices soar

 POUNDING OUT PROFITS

-In a glass-fronted building in east Delhi that looks more like a shopping mall than a factory, the walls are sound-proofed against the pounding of machines which take eight hours to flatten a 20 milimetre square of silver to 160 milimetres and just 0.2 microns thick -- much finer than human hair.
+In a glass-fronted building in east Delhi that looks more like a shopping mall than a factory, the walls are sound-proofed against the pounding of machines which take eight hours to flatten a 20 millimeter square of silver to 160 millimeters and just 0.2 microns thick -- much finer than human hair.

 For 150 sheets, sweetmakers pay 450 rupees.